Dispatch from the Trumpocalypse

 All photos taken by Jonathan Zap on November 9, 2016 in Austin Texas

 I think part of the feeling of almost adolescent rejection or betrayal is that Trump is a high school bully with such personal putdowns that activate adolescent complexes.
-I am from NYC where Trump’s obnoxious presence was known before he became a national figure, and my antipathy to him goes back to the eighties, when I was a young man.
-I wanted to see him finally taken down so badly and it seemed so sure that it was about to happen.
-When instead I found that he would now be my president it was like the bully was standing over me and saying, “Who’s your daddy now?”
+I am from NYC, where Trump’s obnoxious presence was known before he became a national figure, and my antipathy for him goes back to the eighties when I was a young man.
+I wanted to see him finally taken down so badly, and it seemed so sure that it was about to happen.
+When, instead, I found that he would now be my president, it was like the bully was standing over me and saying, “Who’s your daddy now?”

 There’s also a feeling that the matrix was manipulated in some way to create an outcome that even the most optimistic people in the Trump campaign did not anticipate.
-For those who follow The Walking Dead it feels weirdly parallel to the triumph of Negan— like coming home one day to find your mom cuddling with him on the sofa, an improvised engagement ring on her finger.
-Every poll showed Hillary ahead, and there was a feeling of black magical legerdemain, as if we had somehow been shuffled into an alternate reality that wasn’t in the cards just a few hours before.
+For those who follow The Walking Dead, it feels weirdly parallel to the triumph of Negan— like coming home one day to find your mom cuddling with him on the sofa with an improvised engagement ring on her finger.
+Every poll showed Hillary ahead, and there was a feeling of black magical legerdemain as if we had somehow been shuffled into an alternate reality that wasn’t in the cards just a few hours before.

-But the psyche cannot be fully captured by even the most sophisticated statistical analysis.
+However, the psyche cannot be fully captured by even the most sophisticated statistical analysis.
 The people in the Trump campaign who insisted that the raw enthusiasm of the crowds Trump drew was more important than the polls have been proven right.
-Economists have learned that what they call “animal spirits” drive market fluctuations and no amount of number crunching can anticipate such primordial forces.
-In my earlier article, Hurtling Toward Trumpocalypse, I quoted the prophetic lines from William Bulter Yeats apocalyptic poem, The Second Coming:
+Economists have learned that what they call “animal spirits” drive market fluctuations, and no amount of number crunching can anticipate such primordial forces.
+In my earlier article, Hurtling Toward Trumpocalypse, I quoted the prophetic lines from William Bulter Yeat’s apocalyptic poem, The Second Coming:

 The best lack all conviction, while the worst